I’m not sure whether museum is the right word, but it was fun!

 From Amsterdam Leidseplein:

-Tram 7 or 10, heading to Weesperzijde or Azartplein, stop Weesperplein
+Tram 7 heading to Weesperzijde or Azartplein, stop Weesperplein

 With the widget below you can find accurate advice for the real-time travel times based on your current location.
 This application will help you when you are not sure which bus or tram you can take from your location.